argotorg/act/doc/src/arith_safety.md

 ## Failure Is Explicit and Local
 If an `inRange` condition fails, the behaviour reverts and no storage updates occur.
 This aligns with Solidity’s execution model and allows Act to precisely characterize the contract’s input space.

+*KIM to also briefly list supported logic and arithmetic*